Pico Rivera, California: Economy

 The Los Angeles Assembly, a 157 acre manufacturing facility at the corner of Rosemead and Washington boulevards, was owned and operated by the Ford Motor Company.
 The plant opened in 1958 and closed in 1980 and was purchased by Northrop Grumman in 1982 for its Advanced Systems Division.
 Upon the unveiling of the B-2 Spirit bomber in 1988, it was revealed that much of the development for the former black project had occurred at the site.
 In the early 1990s, the division was renamed the B-2 Division to reflect its most famous product.
 At its peak, the project employed approximately 13,000 workers in Pico Rivera.
 The site was closed and then demolished in 2001 partially due to air quality remediation efforts, and became a large retail center.

 There has been significant redevelopment in the city: the opening of the Pico Rivera Towne Center, a 60 acre along Washington Boulevard, that has brought businesses into the city.

-"Pico Crossing" is a 2.79 acre with several national retailers.
-Noteworthy redevelopment has taken place in recent years along historic Whittier Boulevard More developments include the "Pico Rivera Village Walk", a $22 million, 12 acre located at the southwest corner of Whittier and Paramount boulevards.
-The 8.10 acre has opened at the corner of Washington and Rosemead Boulevards.
-The cities taxes were raised from 10.25 percent to 10.75 percent in mid 2009.
+Pico Crossing is a 2.79 acre with several national retailers.
+Noteworthy redevelopment has taken place in recent years along historic Whittier Boulevard More developments include Pico Rivera Village Walk, a $22 million, 12 acre located at the southwest corner of Whittier and Paramount boulevards.
+The 8.10 acre Pico Rivera Market Place Shopping Center has opened at the corner of Washington and Rosemead Boulevards.

+The city's taxes were raised from 10.25 percent to 10.75 percent in mid-2009.

 Los Cerritos Community News serves the city.